 - Engaging in hazing, singly or in concert with others.
 Hazing, with or without the consent of a student and on or off campus, is prohibited by state law, and both the person submitting to the hazing and the person inflicting the hazing are subject to discipline.
 Initiations or activities of organizations may not include features that are dangerous, harmful, or degrading to any student.
 Both the organization and participating individuals are subject to discipline.

 - Sexual misconduct (refer to HOOP 59, Sexual Misconduct).

-- Altering or assisting in the altering of any official record of the university or UT System, or submitting false information or omitting information required for or related to application for admission, award of a degree, or any official.
+- Altering or assisting in the altering of any official record of the university or UT System, or submitting false information or omitting information required for or related to application for admission, award of a degree, or any official record.
 A former student who engages in such conduct is subject to disciplinary action, including but not limited to bar against re-admission, revocation of degree, and withdrawal of diploma;

 - Defacing, mutilating, destroying or taking unauthorized possession of property university;

 - Possessing or using any type of explosive, firearm, imitation firearm, ammunition, hazardous chemical or weapon as defined by state or federal law while on university property, unless authorized by law (also refer to HOOP 222, Concealed Handguns on Campus);

 - Failing to report to an assigned training environment, without approval for an excused absence, including service as a Graduate Teaching Assistant or Graduate Research Assistant, where such service is an academic requirement.